 We then changed our minds and decided to develop software for Physiotherapists.

-Luke researched this scenario and we decided that we needed a graphical interface so that I could write an exercise manual with graphics.
+Drew researched this scenario and we decided that we needed a graphical interface so that I could write an exercise manual with graphics.
 The idea was to create a program that would print out individualized exercise programs for clients.
-Luke would write the program.
+Drew would write the program.
 Then write the user manual and I created the extensive exercise manual of over 400 exercises and write and publish that manual.

 We designed a simple accounting program for Physiotherapists to go with it.